retrohun/bakefat/README.md

   compatibility, and (optionally) the filesystem type (FAT16 or FAT32).
 By default, bakefat chooses the best filesystem type for the desired operating system.
 There is no need for manual calculations.
-* It goes to extreme lengths to make all parameters compatible with all supported guest operating systems.
+* It goes to extreme lengths to make all header field values compatible with all supported guest operating systems.
 This involves autodetecting and filling the following header fields at boot time and writing them back to disk before the guest operating system has a chance to read them: CHS geometry (sectors per track and head count fields in the FAT BPB), partition start and end CHS values (in the partition table), EBIOS (LBA) feature presence (byte at offset 2 in the FAT boot sector), hidden sector count (same as the partition sector offset (LBA), in the FAT BPB), drive number (in the FAT BPB).
 * The user can also specify the number of FATs, to override the default (which is usually 2).
-* No need to run any other tool (such as fdisk, install-mbr, mkfs.vfat, mformat, ms-sys, bootlace.com) on the host system, everything is automatic, and everything is run with the correct autodetected parameters.
+* No need to run any other tool (such as fdisk, install-mbr, mkfs.vfat, mformat, ms-sys, bootlace.com) on the host system, the output of bakefat is a complete, proper, bootable disk image with a filesystem and a partition table, with parameters and sizes correctly autodetected and adjusted.
 * No need to run any tool (such as fdisk.exe, sys.com or format.com) in the virtual machine, everything is automatic, and everything is run with the correct autodetected parameters.